 Large metropolitans in the world have a combination of old buildings such as temples and new constructions such as skyscrapers.
 Beijing has the same feature and you will be stunned by this combination.

-Local foods in China and especially in Beijing are exceptional.
+Chinese food and especially in Beijing are exceptional.
 Peking Duck and Dumplings are among the must-eats of the city.
 Besides, you can find restaurants, which serve the mouthwatering local cuisines of other parts of China.
 Also, you will definitely love street food in the street markets of Beijing.

 Modern and ancient markets